Got Property in the Probate Process? Here’s a Step-By-Step Guide

 If the estate is not complicated, you may be able to go through a simplified process in your state.
 Or at the very least, you may be able to get some short-term funding approved for release before the probate court process is complete.

 As many as 55 percent of Americans do not have an estate plan or will.

-This is why the probate process can take as long as two years to complete.
+This is why the process can take as long as two years to complete.
 Register today to get access to a comprehensive list of lawyers willing to help make the probate process easier for you.